Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 # [Web](#tab/web)

-Benefits include a GUI interface in the web, Bitbucket repository (eventually it will be added to YAML).
+Advantages include a GUI interface in the web.

 ![PowerShell script task says "Hello World"](../_shared/_img/powershell-script-hello-world-do-not-publish.png)

 # [YAML](#tab/yaml)

-Benefits include config as code, parallel processing (fan out and fan in), and the ability to test and debug the process locally.
+Advantages include config as code, parallel processing (fan out and fan in), and the ability to test and debug the process locally.

 ```YAML
 steps: